All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 230 E. Market Street, West Chester

 Santa’s Express, a 75-minute ride on a heated and decorated train car, will feature an appearance by Santa, as well as live music.
-Excursions run multiple times on weekends, Nov.
-19 – Dec.
-18, plus Nov.
-25. Additional 5 pm departures begins on Dec 3. and run weekends until Dec.
-18
+Excursions run multiple times on weekends, from mid-November though December.
+Additional 5 pm departures take place for a few weeks in December.

 2201 Newport Gap Pike, Wilmington, Delaware

 Why stand in line and wait to see Santa?
 Instead take a 90-minute train ride that features a visit with Santa and a chocolate treat.
 When you go, be sure to bring your own camera for photos.
 This experience is powered by one of their historic first-generation diesel locomotives.
-Santa Claus Express trains depart twice daily, beginning on Friday, Nov.
-25, and run weekends until December 18, and also Dec.
-23.
+Santa Claus Express trains depart twice daily, beginning after Thanksgiving through right before Christmas.

 1 Hoffman’s Mill Road, Chadds Ford